trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 A neutral, third-party, on-field official that helps resolve self-officiation disputes between players, keeps time, and enforces player conduct.
 At some USAU events, observers are empowered to make active calls related to objective elements of gameplay (for example: in or out of bounds calls, whether an attempted catch is up or down) as well as make binding rulings in the case of disputed foul or violation calls.

 ## Outside-In (OI)
 The shape of a throw that begins its flight with the top of the disc facing toward the thrower but is angled to flatten out or turn later in its flight.
-Compare to "Inside-out."
+Compare to 'Inside-out.'
-Synonymous terms: "Anhyzer"
+Synonymous terms: 'Anhyzer'

 ## OIO (or OIIO)
 A throw that is released with an outside-in (OI) angle, but to the marking area that is typically attacked with inside-out (IO) throws.
 In other words, an OI throw to the IO lane — combined to form OIIO.

 ## Pancake
 A catching technique where the disc is clapped between two hands, one on top on the face and the other on under side of the disc.
-Synonymous terms: "Clap catch," "Alligator catch"
+Synonymous terms: 'Clap catch,' 'Alligator catch'

 ## Person defense
 A defensive scheme where each defender is responsible for covering a single offensive player.
-Synonymous terms: "Matchup defense"
+Synonymous terms: 'Matchup defense'

 ## Pick
 An infraction that occurs whenever an offensive player moves in a manner that causes a defensive player guarding an offensive player to be obstructed by another player.
 Obstruction may result from contact with, or the need to avoid, the obstructing player.